Socialist Federal Republic of Yugoslavia: Economy

 In practice, the appointment of managers and the strategic policies of composite organizations were, depending on their size and importance, often subject to political and personal influence-peddling.
 In order to give all employees, the same access to decision-making, the basic organisations of associated labor were also applied to public services, including health and education.
 The basic organizations were usually made up of no more than a few dozen people and had their own workers' councils, whose assent was needed for strategic decisions and appointment of managers in enterprises or public institutions.

 The results of these reforms however were not satisfactory.
 There have been rampant wage-price inflations, substantial rundown of capital plant and consumer shortages, while the income gap between the poorer Southern and the relatively affluent Northern regions of the country remained.
 The self-management system stimulated the inflationary economy that was needed to support it.
 Large state-owned enterprises operated as monopolists with unrestricted access to capital that was shared according to political criteria.
 The oil crisis of 1973 magnified the economic problems, which the government tried to solve with extensive foreign borrowing.
 Although such actions resulted in a reasonable rate of growth for a few years (GNP grew at 5.1% yearly), such growth was unsustainable since the rate of foreign borrowing grew at an annual rate of 20%.

-After the relatively prosperous 70s, life conditions deteriorated in Yugoslavia in the 1980s, and were reflected in soaring unemployment rates and inflation.
+After the relatively prosperous 1970s, living conditions deteriorated in Yugoslavia in the 1980s, and were reflected in soaring unemployment rates and inflation.
 In the late 1980s, the unemployment rate in Yugoslavia was over 17%, with another 20% underemployed; with 60% of the unemployed under the age of 25.
 Real net personal income declined by 19.5%.
 The nominal GDP per capita of Yugoslavia at current prices in US dollars was at $3,549 in 1990.
 The central government tried to reform the self-management system and create an open market economy with considerable state ownership of major industrial factories, but strikes in major plants and hyperinflation held back progress.

 The Yugoslav wars and consequent loss of market, as well as mismanagement and/or non-transparent privatization, brought further economic trouble for all the former republics of Yugoslavia in the 1990s.

 The Yugoslav currency was the Yugoslav dinar.

 Various economic indicators around 1990 were: